April 1, 2025

 10 best slow motion video apps

-1. Descript: Best slow motion video editor
+1. Descript: Best slow motion app for video editing

 ALT TEXT: Image of the Descript dashboard with user adjusting the video speed settings